caiguanhao/net.cn-utils/README.md

                   WARNING: ALL FILES AND DIRECTORIES WILL BE REMOVED!
       THIS ACTION IS IRREVERSIBLE.
 MAKE SURE YOU HAVE IMPORTANT FILES BACKED UP.
               CURRENT SPACE USAGE OF HMU123456: 500M USED, 1000M TOTAL.
-      Press Enter to continue; Ctrl-C to cancel.
+      Type "hmu123456" and press Enter to continue; Ctrl-C to cancel. hmu123456
       Start removing all files on server in 0 seconds...
 Ctrl-C to cancel.
       Uploading self-deleting script...
 Done
       Deleting all files...
 Done